Johnny Cecotto: Later career

-At the beginning of the 1977 season, Cecotto was badly injured in a deadly four rider accident at the Austrian Grand Prix that claimed the life of Swiss rider Hans Stadelmann.
+At the beginning of the season, Cecotto was badly injured in a deadly four rider accident at the Austrian Grand Prix that claimed the life of Swiss rider Hans Stadelmann.
 He recovered from his injuries in time for the Swedish Grand Prix where he finished in second place, 2.9 seconds behind winner Barry Sheene.
 Cecotto then won two consecutive races with victories at the Finnish Grand Prix and the Czechoslovak Grand Prix where he also won the 350cc Grand Prix.
 Despite missing most of the season due to injuries, he still ranked fourth in the final championship standings.

-Cecotto began the 1978 season by winning the Imola 200 for a second time but, he faced a new rival for the world championship with the arrival of Kenny Roberts.
+Cecotto began the season by winning the Imola 200 for a second time but, he faced a new rival for the world championship with the arrival of Kenny Roberts.
 Although he scored four podium finishes including a narrow victory by 1/10ths of a second over Roberts at the 1978 Dutch TT, he failed to score consistent results and suffered four mechanical failures, as Roberts won the world championship ahead of Sheene and the third placed Cecotto.
 He was more successful in the 1978 Formula 750 world championship, where despite four victories by Roberts, Cecotto was able to score three victories along with three second-place finishes to secure the championship.

-Cecotto suffered a badly broken kneecap at the 1979 Austrian Grand Prix at the Salzburgring and missed half the season due to his injuries.
-He rejoined the championship for the final four races but, with his injuries still causing him pain, he failed to score consistent results as, Roberts won his second consecutive 500cc world championship.
+Cecotto suffered a badly broken kneecap at the Austrian Grand Prix at the Salzburgring and missed half the season due to his injuries.
+He rejoined the championship for the final four races but, with his injuries still causing him pain, he failed to score consistent results, as Roberts won his second consecutive 500cc world championship.
 Although he won five races in the 1979 Formula 750 world championship, his inconsistent results relegated him to third place in the final standings.

-As a result of Roberts' success for the Yamaha team along with Cecotto's inconsistent performances, Yamaha withdrew their factory support for him after the 1979 season.
+As a result of Roberts' success for the Yamaha team along with Cecotto's inconsistent performances, Yamaha withdrew their factory support for Cecotto after the 1979 season.
 He went into the 1980 season competing as a privateer aboard a Bimota chassis powered by a Yamaha engine in the 350cc class and a production Yamaha in the 500cc class.
 He began the year with a victory at the 1980 Imola 200, joining Kenny Roberts as three-time winners of the event.
-His world championship campaign started on a positive note when, he scored a victory at the season opening 350cc French Grand Prix along with a fourth-place finish in the 500cc race however, after his initial success his motorcycles suffered numerous mechanical failures and, he could do no better than a fourth-place finish in the 350cc championship along with a seventh place in the 500cc championship.
-After the 1980 season, he decided to quit motorcycle racing at the age of 24 to pursue an auto racing career.
+His world championship campaign started on a positive note when he scored a victory at the season opening 350cc French Grand Prix along with a fourth-place finish in the 500cc race.
+After his initial success his motorcycles suffered numerous mechanical failures, and he could do no better than a fourth-place finish in the 350cc championship along with a seventh place in the 500cc championship.
+After the season, he decided to quit motorcycle racing at the age of 24 to pursue an auto racing career.
 He retired with twelve 500cc pole positions in 28 starts, giving him one of the highest pole position per start ratios in motorcycle Grand Prix history.